jwestfall69/mad/machine/crime_fighters/README.md

 the error address

 On Konami2 the error address is `$f000 | error_code << 4`.
 Error codes on the
-Konami2 CPU are are 6 bits.  crime_fighters however has a watchdog address that must be written to periodically or the game will reset.
+Konami2 CPU are are 6 bits.
+Crime fighters however has a watchdog address that must be written to periodically or the game will reset.

 ```